Best Espresso Beans: Top 10 Picks of 2023

 - Blend of coffees from Indonesia, South America, and Africa to fill the palate

-- The house espresso blend brewed at all Stumptown cafes
+- The house blend for espresso brewed in every Stumptown coffee shop

 - Roasted dark for a crisp finish

 9. Out of the Grey Indian Monsoon French – Best Single Origin

 For a totally unique espresso experience, check out this dark roast Monsoon Malabar coffee from Out of the Grey.
 Out of the Grey is a small-batch roaster that sources specialty beans from around the world.

 Monsoon Malabar coffee is famous thanks to its unusual processing method.
 After harvest, the green coffee beans are exposed to moisture-filled winds for weeks at a time.
 The idea is to mimic the conditions on the wooden trade ships that brought green coffee from India to Europe – the original (and unintentional) Monsoon Malabar.
 The result is a very low-acid coffee with a mild earthy character that makes a delicious espresso.